softwaresaved/distance-consultancy/index.md

 Interfaces:

-* [Distance for Windows and Fortran](./architecture/ArchitectureFortran.html): interface between Visual Basic and Fortran (for MCDS)
+* [Distance for Windows and Fortran](./architecture/ArchitectureFortran.html): interface between Visual Basic and Fortran (for CDS and MCDS)
 * [Distance for Windows and R](./architecture/ArchitectureR.html): interface between Visual Basic and R (for DSM and MRDS)

 ## Managing infrastructure